kajuberdut/RollerDerbyApp/README.md

     </a>
   </div>

-  <h2 align="center" style="text-decoration: underline;">Block Party</h2>
+  <h2 align="center" style="text-decoration: underline;">Block Party Roller Derby</h2>

+  <h3 align="center" style="text-decoration: underline;">The Block Party starts when the star arrives.</h3>

   <p align="center">
     A roller derby communication application.
-Create an account and join The Block Party.
+Create an account and join the Block Party.
 Update your profile.
 Join a team or create your own.
 Message another user or join a group chat.
 Find bouts and mixers or create your own.
-Welcome to Block Party.
+Welcome to Block Party!
   </p>
 </p>